 KAMUT® wheat produces well in diverse organic rotations that are designed to interrupt disease, insect and weed cycles.
 Similar to other cereals, it yields well after a fallow or green manure plough-down that provides nitrogen fertility into the crop system.
 Green manure plough-downs also help minimize in-crop weed competition and volunteer cereal crops in the KAMUT® grain.

 Seeding KAMUT® wheat should be done in the first two weeks of May using a row spacing between 15 to 23 cm (6 to 9 inches).
 The narrower spacing will help the crop canopy close in more quickly to help compete with weed growth.
-The recommended seeding rate is approximately 68 to 82 kg/ha (150 to 180 lbs/acre) at a 1.9 to 5 cm (3/4 to 2 inch) seeding depth.
+The recommended seeding depth is 1.9 to 5 cm (3/4 to 2 inch).